 - Meaningful Name: Mai Kujaku means "dancing peacock."

 - Mind Rape: By Marik during Battle City.
+She was put into an hourglass filled with scarabs that slowly devoured her body, and she would have died after a set amount of time (in the anime, it's less nightmare-ish and more emotional - the longer she was in the hourglass, the more memories of her friends she would lose).
 In the anime, this lead to a Heroic BSOD and a Face-Heel Turn in the Doma filler arc.

-- More than Mind Control: How Dartz got her to serve him.
+- More Than Mind Control: How Filler Villain Dartz got her to serve him.

-- My God, What Have I Done?: After she beats Jounouchi in the Doma arc, causing him to lose his soul.
+- My God, What Have I Done?: After she beats Jounouchi in the Doma filler, causing him to lose his soul.

-- Overshadowed by Awesome: She's a very good duelist and strategist, but has the misfortune to be on the same team as Yugi and Kaiba (who have connections to Ancient Egypt and some of the most powerful cards around) and ends up going up against Dark Marik in the Battle City semifinals.
+- Overshadowed by Awesome: She's a very good duelist and strategist, but has the misfortune to be on the same team as Yugi and Kaiba (who have connections to the nameless pharaoh and some of the most powerful cards around) and ends up going up against Dark Marik in the Battle City semifinals.